 There are lots of questions to ask about roosters and their worth.
-The answer to this question purely depends on your circumstance.
+The answer to this question purely depends on your circumstances.
 Whether you’re an experienced farmer or just thinking about reasons to keep a rooster and backyard chickens, there are some key factors you need to consider before starting on this journey.

-If you are looking to keep chickens purely for the delicious and fresh eggs, you will not need a rooster as your hens themselves can produce eggs without a rooster.
+If you are looking to keep chickens purely for delicious and fresh eggs, you will not need a rooster as your hens themselves can produce eggs without a rooster.
 Another factor you need to consider is if your city allows roosters.
 Yes, it seems silly but heavily populated cities will not allow roosters so do some research about your local roosters laws before investing in one.

 Now that we have addressed those important questions, we can get into the meat and potatoes of keeping roosters.
-Although the opinions on roosters can heavily vary, having one in your flock can not only make a huge difference but it can also benefit the health and mannerisms of your flock.
+Although opinions on roosters can heavily vary, having one in your flock can not only make a huge difference but can also benefit the health and mannerisms of your flock.

 Here are 9 reasons to keep a rooster in your flock!

 Believe it or not, roosters are very protective.
 They act as the guardian of their flock, making sure that everything is running smoothly.
 Since chickens have many predators, a rooster will constantly be alert, vigilantly watching the ground and sky.
 And they are great at their job, if they spot something that seems off or worries them, they immediately sound the alarm, and guide the hens and chicks into a safe place.
 If the predator gets too close, the rooster will not back down and hide, they will fight to the death.
 This is especially true if you have chicks in your flock.